-Continuous rigid structure with few openings, either made of reinforced concrete or masonry, used as shear walls.
+Continuous rigid structures with few openings, either made of reinforced concrete or masonry are used as shear walls.

 Advantages of shear wall:

-- These walls provide large strength and stiffness in the direction of orientation.
+- Shear walls provide large strength and stiffness in the direction of orientation.

 - They are easy in construction and implementation.

-- It is efficient in terms of construction cost and effectiveness in minimizing earthquake damage.
+- It is efficient in terms of construction cost and minimizing earthquake damage.

-- Also, provides the strength and rigidity in the direction of alignment.
+- Also, provides strength and rigidity in the direction of alignment.

 - These walls minimize the damages to structural and non-structural elements.